Water and sanitary sewer services are vital to maintaining a quality of life for our residents and commercial property customers.

 All customers share equally in the cost of operation, depreciation and debt service of the Village of Bannockburn water and sewer infrastructure.
 The Village of Bannockburn bills on a quarterly basis and the water rates are on a “tiered basis” (to help encourage water conservation).
 See Comprehensive Fee Schedule for current rates.

 Invoices are mailed in January (for usage October 1 – December 31), April (for usage January 1 – March 31), July (for usage April 1 – June 30), and October (for usage July 1 – September 30).
 Payments are due 30 days after the invoice date (whether or not it was delivered in the mail).
-Check, cash or on-line payments received after the end of business on the due date will receive a 10% late penalty.
+Check, cash or online payments received after the end of business on the due date will receive a 10% late penalty.
 If the due date falls on a weekend, payment is due no later than the close of business on the next business day.
 If you are having issues paying, please contact the Village of Bannockburn via email at email@example.com to let the Village Staff know of any financial constraints you may be facing.

 Any customer that has incurred three (3) late payments within a two (2) year period may be required to pay to the Village a security deposit in the amount of the highest quarterly bill incurred within the last two years for the continuation of water services.
 The Village of Bannockburn reserves the right to discontinue service for non-payment of bill(s).
 A termination fee, a reconnection fee, and the total amount due including penalty (and deposit if required) must be paid before service will be resumed.